opentok/opentok-android-sdk-samples/Advanced-Audio-Driver/README.md

 new Thread(m_renderThread).start();
 ```

-The `CustomAudioDevice` overrides the `startRenderer` method, which is called when the app starts
+The `AdvancedAudioDevice` overrides the `startRenderer` method, which is called when the app starts
 receiving audio from subscribed streams.

 The `AudioBus` object includes a `readRenderData` method, which the audio render thread calls